terotests/jeejee/README.md

-# JeeJee - small but strong UI library
+# jeejee - small but strong UI library

 NOTE: This is just early release of this version, bugs may appear.